-- accounting records were not kept in respect of the charity as required by section 130 of the Act; or - 2. the accounts do not accord with those records; or - the accounts do not comply with the accounting requirements concerning the form and content of the accounts set out in the Charities (Accounts and Reports) Regulations 2008 other than any requirement that the accounts give a 'true and fair view which is not a matter considered as part of an independent examination; and - 4. the accounts have not been prepared in accordance with the methods and principles of the Statement of Recommended Practice for accounting and reporting by charities applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102).
+- 1. accounting records were not kept in respect of the trust as required by section 130 of the Act; or - 2. the accounts do not accord with those records; or - 3. the accounts do not comply with the accounting requirements concerning the form and content of the accounts set out in the Charities (Accounts and Reports) Regulations 2008 other than any requirement that the accounts give a 'true and fair view which is not a matter considered as part of an independent examination; or - 4. the accounts have not been prepared in accordance with the methods and principles of the Statement of Recommended Practice for accounting and reporting by charities.

-I have no concerns and have come across no other matters in connection with the examination to which attention should be drawn in this report in order to enable a proper understanding of the accounts to be
+I have no concerns and have come across no other matters in connection with the examination to which attention should be drawn in this report in order to enable a proper understanding of the accounts to be reached.

-Heather Wheelhouse
+DocuSigned by: Heather Wheelhouse

-Heather Wheelhouse ACA BDO LLP London,UK
+DA15AED75D45453...
+Heather Wheelhouse ACA BDO LLP London